 Even some of the side characters are very compelling.
 Kate’s partner in the FBI Reggie Wayne (David Kaluuya) often shows concern over what is occurring in the movie.
 DEA Agent and fellow task force member Steve Forsing (Jeffery Donovan) shows a casual demeanor, even when talking about the tortured bodies of cartel victims.
 Finally, there’s Mexican police officer Silvio (Maximiliano Hernandez), who shows us life on the other side of the border.

 Tension is very well crafted throughout the movie.
 Scenes are often constructed to make the viewer nervous and uncomfortable.
 My favorite of these is the border scene where the task force is ambushed.
 You know something bad is about to happen.
 The excellent score by Jóhann Jóhannsson builds as operatives plan out their next moves.

 This scene also demonstrates the ways Denis uses visuals to add details.
 From how Kate is only armed with a pistol, demonstrating how unprepared she is for the situation, to how Alejandro’s MP5 has a silencer attached, hinting that he might be a bit more secretive, especially considering he’s not trying to be stealthy.
 Finally, there’s the shot of Matt Greaver sitting in the car chewing on some gum, as if nothing happened.

 Director of Photography Roger Deakins does an incredible job with lighting.
 Night truly looks like night, without compromising the viewer’s ability to see what’s going on.
 This is one slick looking movie.

 The only real negative I can level at Sicario is the story.
 It’s admittedly very basic, but I feel that is fine (although I admit this is the type of premise that does truly appeal to me).
-It could have had some of the politics that goes into the war on drugs.
+It could have had some of the politics that go into the war on drugs.
 The pros and cons of various approaches, from harm prevention to SWAT teams kicking in doors and ventilating drug dealers.
 I can understand politics can be divisive, which is problematic for those trying to build an audience but at the same time, it could have added even more to Sicario’s lacking story.